-There's less of a chance of miscommunication face to face than in an email thread.
-Plus, the two-day timeframe brings focus and sense of importance and urgency.
+There's less of a chance of miscommunication face-to-face than in an email thread.
+Plus, the two-day timeframe brings focus and a sense of importance and urgency.

-Sometimes a workshop is just a compilation of necessary questions asked in the right time and order.
+Sometimes a workshop is just a compilation of necessary questions asked at the right time and in order.